Signs You May Have Kidney Stones

 Most of the time, a kidney stone will not cause symptoms until it has moved within the kidney or passes into the ureter.
 Once you are passing a kidney stone, the pain may come in waves or be persistent.

-Schedule an appointment with your doctor or visit an MD Now Urgent Care clinic if any of your kidney stone symptoms worry you.
+Schedule an appointment with your provider or visit an MD Now Urgent Care clinic if any of your kidney stone symptoms worry you.
 However, you should seek immediate medical attention if you experience any of the following:

 - Pain so severe that you can’t sit down